Logiqx/gps-details/docs/devices/garmin/testing/20250210-static/README.md

 ### Results

 In the P50 and P95 categories the F7 Pro performed slightly better than the FR 255, but quantization errors may have contributed to this slightly.
-It was mentioned previously that the resolution of the speeds being record is around 0.018 kts.
+It was mentioned previously that the resolution of the speeds being recorded is around 0.018 kts.

-The Mini Motions perform better than both of the Garmin watches, roughly twice the precision of the fenix 7 Pro.
+The Mini Motions perform better than both of the Garmin watches during the 6 hours, roughly twice the precision of the fenix 7 Pro.
+Understanding the relative performances may prove to be useful when testing Garmin watches in the future.

 |               | FR 255 | F7 Pro | Mini 1040 | Mini 1042 |
 | ------------- | :----: | :----: | :-------: | :-------: |